shxntanu/DSA/notes/merge-intervals.md

 vector<vector<int>> merge(vector<vector<int>>& intervals) {
     if(intervals.size() <= 1) return intervals;

-    sort(intervals.begin(), intervals.end());
+    // Sort the initial array in ascending order sort(intervals.begin(), intervals.end());
     vector<vector<int>> ans;

-    ans.push_back(intervals[0]);
+    // Add the first element of the array ans.push_back(intervals[0]);
     for(int i=1; i<intervals.size(); i++) {

+        // Check if the first element of the current pair is lesser than the latest element added to the result array
+        // if yes, then it is an overlapping interval, hence merge it and update the upper bound accordingly

         if(intervals[i][0] <= ans.back()[1]) ans.back()[1] = max(ans.back()[1], intervals[i][1]);

-        else ans.push_back(intervals[i]);
+        // Otherwise they are non-overlapping, hence just add it to the result array else ans.push_back(intervals[i]);
     }
     return ans;